floor114/simplecov-single_file/README.md

 Single file console output formatter for SimpleCov when running specs for single file.

+You'll see the output with coverage only if you're running test for a single file:

+    $ rspec spec/services/some_service_spec.rb

 ## Installation

 Add this line to your application's Gemfile: